michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ]
 ```

 Such a sensor has to be published using LTSS component to timescale DB.
-In order to populate prices table with data found in attributes we need a trigger.
-Here is an example of such a trigger:
+In order to populate prices with data from JSON structure we need a trigger.
+Below there is a trigger proposal to process the json structure from above example.

+Notice two constraints in the code:
+ENTITYID - carries the name of HA entity to process
+TRADES - contains array of strings containing `sale` or `purchase` or `bothtrade`.
+It allows to control which one is going to be operated on spot.
+If you only sale energy using spot prices, remove purchase from the array.

 ```sql
 CREATE OR REPLACE FUNCTION ltss_energy_ote.tr_ltss_oteprices()